Showing posts sorted by relevance for query acid. Sort by date Show all posts

 Todd Rundgren: A Wizard, a True Star (1973).

-It’s not known if most listeners recovered from this but Todd Rundgren probably never did, his subsequent output so discursive that the many audiences he sought and sometimes gained never coalesced into a consistent following.
+It’s not known if most listeners recovered from this but Todd Rundgren (b 1948) probably never did, his subsequent output so discursive that the many audiences he sought and sometimes gained never coalesced into a consistent following.
 A Wizard, a True Star is there to be enjoyed as his psychedelic phase; just don’t expect more of the same.

 Grateful Dead: Aoxomoxoa (1969).